bradleysigma/tirules/questions.md

 - What happens if a player has only fighters when they would retreat (either from being _Rout_'d when they only have fighters, or losing a bigger ship after announcing retreats, maybe because of _Direct Hit_)?
 Do they just instantly remove all the fighters and lose the combat, or is the retreat cancelled and they go to the next round of combat?
 - What about Nekro if they only have ground forces located on planets remaining in the fight (having started the combat with the Alastor)?
 - If a game effect says "hits ... must be assigned to non-fighter ships if able" (such as the L1Z1X flagship or _Graviton Laser System_), how literal is the word "must"?
 In particular, can those hits be cancelled (if they're cancelled, then they're not being assigned to non-fighter ships)?
+- Is a player required to use as much capacity as possible for their fighters and ground forces in the space area when they retreat ("That player’s fighters and ground forces in the space area of the active system that are __unable to move or be transported__ are removed.")?

 ## Command Tokens
 - What happens if a player (probably Letnev) has all sixteen command tokens on the game board, and they want to retreat?
 What about Diplomacy?